drtomonroe/drtomonroe.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a cardiac geneticist dedicated to understanding how human genetic variation influences cardiac form and function.
+I am a geneticist dedicated to understanding how human genetic variation influences cardiac form and function.
 I specialze the design and implementation of tractible experiments that test hypotheses generated from personal and population genetics.
 This approach sorts into three primary of investigation:
 <br>
 1. Using statistical approaches to identify candidate deleterious variants.
 <br>